 Another thing you should know is that *Dragonrot is a bluff*.
 The game threatens you that the more you die the more the NPCs get sick with Dragonrot.
 It doesn't really do anything though.
 It just blocks their "quest progression", as if they had such a thing to begin with.
 From what I can tell the NPCs only progress anyway if you share sake with them, and all this entails is a tiny bit of dialogue that you're not even missing out on by getting them sick because you can just cure the Dragonrot and socialize with them later.
 It does have limited cures, though, so I'd advise only curing the Dragonrot if you plan to talk to someone.

 Now before I get into the criticism, I want to praise the improvements From Software has made over Dark Souls with this game.

 Boss treks are (mostly) gone!

 Thank god!
-Most bosses have an idol (bonfire) placed very near to the arena, and where they don't it's usually a lot easier than in Dark Souls to run past everyone with your new grappling hook and stuff.
-A couple of early mini-bosses are exceptions since the normal enemies are too close to them.
-But it's a minority.
+Most bosses have an idol (bonfire) placed near the arena, and where they don't it's usually a lot easier than in Dark Souls to run past everyone with your new grappling hook and stuff.
+A couple of early mini-bosses are exceptions since the normal enemies are too close to them, but they're a minority.